-Step Action
+Ston Action

-Step 1 Vision/Policy context
+Step Step 1 Vision/Policy context Action

+Step I visional oncy context

 1.1 Set up a long-term vision for the area The draft Borough Plan contains a vision for

 the area.
 This has been informed by the

 vision within the Sustainable Community

+4.2 Fatabliah a Suatainabla Community Strategy

-1.2 Establish a Sustainable Community Strategy
+1.2 Establish a Sustainable Community Grategy

 Strategy

 Step 2 Governance

 2.1 Set up a group for infrastructure and An Infrastructure Planning and Delivery

 asset management Group (IPDG) has been established at the

-accontinuing of the first of th Council, consisting of public and private
+Council, consisting of public and private

 bodies, and is chaired by the Council's

-·

 Managing Director.

 A corporate infrastructure group has been

 established and is chaired by the Director of

 Finance.

+Stop 2 Evidence Cothering

 Step 3 Evidence Gathering

 3.1 Undertake a resource overview An overview of resources has been

 undertaken, and is still progressing.
 This

 aim is to establish the baseline against

+2.2.
+Identify public and private conital current standards and requirements.

 3.2 Identify public and private capital current standards and requirements.

-Same standards and requirements.

 programme commitments

-Contrat and the second

 Capital and corporate programmes of

 3.3 Identify public service outlets for infrastructure providers have been

 possible co-location assessed.
 This is continually being reviewed

 as new plans emerge.

 Step Action

 3.4 Assess use of public sector assets for

-remodelling localities As part of the IPDG discussions over
+remodelling localities As part of the IDDC discussions over

+As part of the IPDG discussions over

 possible co-locations are undertaken.

-possible co-locations are undertaken.

 As part of IPDG, and development of

 Borough Plan considerations on public

 sector assets are ongoing.

-Step 4 Standards and Deficits
+Step 4 Standards and Deficits I

 4.1 Identify infrastructure delivery standards Standards are being established through

 consultation with IPDG.

 4.2 Use infrastructure standards to identify

 existing local deficits Continual discussions relating to existing

 and future deficiencies against proposed

 growth are ongoing with infrastructure

 4.3 Use infrastructure standards to identify providers.

 requirements for strategic sites

 Further work on standards is required in

 order to calculate the scale of the deficits.

+-

 Step 5 IDP

-Step 6 IEI

 5.1 Identify infrastructure requirements and It is proposed the three phases identified in

 resources in 5 year tranches under the 'timeline for delivery of Plan'

 section be used as infrastructure tranches.

 5.2 Introduce viability testing capacity and

 process A viability brief has been prepared which will

 be used to feed into this work.

 Sustainability Appraisal process has been

 5.3 Undertake Sustainability Appraisal of established and will be used to assess

 IDP schedule infrastructure work.

 Step Action

 Step 6 Validation

-1 1 D 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

 6.1 Consult on IDP IDP will be consulted on during Borough

 Plan consultation phases.
 In addition

 consultation with IPDG will occur as

 6.2 Prepare an IDS appropriate.
 This will directly assist in

-· developing an IDS.
+developing an IDS.

-6.3 Undertake risk assessment Disk assessment presses peeds to be
+6.3 Undertake risk assessment

 Risk assessment process needs to be

 agreed, but it is proposed that this be

 undertaken periodically.

 Step 7 Delivery

-Step / Benvery

 7.1 Implement the IDP Monitoring process for infrastructure needs

 to be established.
 Proposed that this will be

 reported through the AMR.

 7.2 Undertaken annual monitoring and

 review progress on delivery

 Governance arrangements will be

 established to oversee implementation of

-·

 infrastructure priorities.